 The Hongwu Emperor (Hongwu being the reign (CE 1369-1398) of the first Ming Dynasty (1368-1644) emperor), whose given name was Zhu Yuanzhang but whose name after his death was Taizu (his ancestral temple bears this name), was the first to establish ancestral temples representing all of the emperors of all past dynasties in the capital city, Beijing.

+During the Ming Emperor Jiajing's reign (1521-1567), ancestral temples were built inside the Fucheng Gate of Beijing to worship all thirty-six deceased emperors in the lineage.
 During the period of the Ming emperor Jiajing (1521-1567), ancestral temples were built inside the Fucheng Gate of Beijing to worship the entire lineage of deceased emperors, thirty-six in all.

 Worship of Ancient Sages and Masters